-When your pooch paws, chews, licks and scratches like a mad dog, it doesn’t always mean he’s suffering from a swift attack from menacing invisible pixies, and by pixies we don’t mean fleas.
+When your pooch paws, chews, licks and scratches like a mad dog, it doesn’t always mean he’s suddenly come under attack by a gang of particularly mean fleas.
 Though a number of things can cause a dog to scratch, more often than not, consistent bouts of the “scratchies” are the direct result of some sort of allergic reaction to an offending substance in the dog’s environment.
-Have you heard about how to deal with dog allergies?
-Read this.

-So we’ve determined that those invisible pixies are actually allergies.
-But what exactly are allergies?
-Allergies come in various forms, including inhalant, contact, flea, bacterial and food allergies.
+Allergies come in various forms, including inhalant, contact, and bacterial.
+However, food allergy, flea allergy dermatitis, and environmental allergies in dogs are the most common.
 The allergy itself is the body’s reaction to an unknown substance or substances (called “allergens”) that the immune response system perceives as dangerous.

 Allergies are a common deal when you travel to “exotic” places with your dog.
 Learn how to prepare your dog for a big trip.

 Itching is a common symptom caused by allergies.
-Your dog might also suffer from any number of other allergic reactions.
-All of the allergy symptoms in order to stay vigilant.
-And to determine whether or not your dog may be suffering from allergies.
+Your dog might also suffer from a number of other allergic reactions.
+It’s advisable to familiarize yourself with all of the canine allergy symptoms in order to determine whether or not your dog may actually be suffering from it.

-Many of the symptoms in dogs caused by allergies are very similar to those that humane suffers.
+Many symptoms of dog allergies are very similar to that of human allergies.
 Though the list below outlines primary symptoms of pet allergies, as the ASPCA explains, “Allergic dogs may also suffer from secondary bacterial or yeast skin infections, which may cause hair loss, scabs or crusts on the skin.”

 The following is a list of potential pet allergy symptoms.
 You may see in your dog, as described by the ASPCA: